rvarley/capstone/README.md

 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

 On GitHub, navigate to the [https://github.com/rvarley/capstone) repository.
 See this [guide](https://help.github.com/articles/fork-a-repo/) for guidance to fork the repository.

-## Usage

-Add bried explanation of what the configurator will do

 ## Contributing